mwcproject/mwc-qt-wallet/DOC/project_structure.md

 CMakeLists.txt - CMake project

-Both thise files include core and desktop sources.
+Both those files include core and desktop sources.

 #### Mobile project

 mwc-wallet-mobile.pro  - QT Creator project.
+Include core and mobile files only.

 For mobile there is no cmake config.
 I don't think it is possible.